Schwaneberg/YDLidarCar/README.md

 This software requires ev3dev OS on the Lego Mindstorms EV3.
 The project contains a modified version of the [YDLidar SDK](https://github.com/yangfuyuan/sdk).

-## Modified version the the YDLidar SDK / ydlidar_driver light
+## Modified version the YDLidar SDK / ydlidar_driver light
 The original SDK uses a thread to poll and buffer incoming data from the YDLidar's virtual serial port.
-This is unncsessary (at least under Linux) as the OS buffers more than enough data for us.
+This is unnecessary (at least under Linux) as the OS buffers more than enough data for us.
 Therefor, this thread was removed to improve performance.
-Unfortunately, the EV3 brick is too slow to process all incoming data from the Lidar (at least without further optization).
+Unfortunately, the EV3 brick is too slow to process all incoming data from the Lidar (at least without further optimization).
-To avoid increasingly delayed data processing, the driver was modified discard old buffer content before fresh data is fetched.
+To avoid increasingly delayed data processing, the driver was modified discard old buffer content before fresh data is collected.

-These modifications enable the use of the Lidar with ev3dev, even without the use of a [BrickPi](https://www.dexterindustries.com/BrickPi/ "BrickPi").
+These modifications enable the use of an YDLidar X4 with ev3dev, even without the use of a [BrickPi](https://www.dexterindustries.com/BrickPi/ "BrickPi").

 ## Installation
 The application was cross compiled using the [ev3dev cross-compiler Docker image](https://www.ev3dev.org/docs/tutorials/using-docker-to-cross-compile/).